Jako/LangSuggest/docs/usage.md

 ## System Settings

-The following MODX system settings are available:
+LangSuggest uses the following system settings in the namespace `langsuggest`:

 Key | Description
 ----|------------